 Dr. Gerry Curatola, East Hampton’s wellness expert and biologic restorative dentist and Founder of Rejuvenation Health, agrees that the standard wellness recommendations contain a good level of common sense.
 With more than 30 years of clinical practice experience, his recommendations go above and beyond the wellness routines we may already be familiar with.

 Below, he outlines five ways we can be proactive and mindful of our health and wellness routine.
-Particularly, how we can protect ourself against the threat of this novel virus.
 Dr. Curatola first highlights the new normal in his current practice: virtual medicine.

 Evolution of Virtual Medicine

 There are interesting evolutions going on in the healthcare industry, and the delivery of healthcare services, compared to the conventional model of physical contact.

 Though it is commonplace to believe that dentistry only involves direct contact, it is not uncommon for Dr. Gerry Curatola to do telemedicine, even as a dentist.

 Biological dentistry, which looks at the root causes of the disease, can involve doing virtual consults, such as reading 3D scans, without being in physical contact with the patient.

 “There is a danger of people overusing hand sanitizer,” urges Dr. Curatola.
 “Washing with gentle soap is much better.
 There are a lot of dermatological problems with using ethyl alcohol, which is a lot of what hand sanitizer is.
 It dries out the skin and destroys the protective microbiome that is naturally in our mouths, guts, skin, and hair.
 Using it ten times a day or more for instance, could destroy the skin’s microbiome.
 [Due to this over-usage], there is going to be a rise of dermatitis, psoriasis, and eczema.”

 Vitamins and Minerals You May Be Missing Out On